Graduate Admissions FAQ

 Yes, you are welcome to sit in on a specific class but you must get the permission from the instructor first.
 You should check the Web site for brief bios of the faculty and the courses they teach.
 Please contact the instructor via email to schedule a class visit.

-I know the M.P.H. program at PSU is part of the OMPH which includes Oregon Health & Science University.
-Can I take classes at this universities?
+I know the Health Promotion track at PSU is part of the OHSU-PSU School of Public Health.
+Can I take classes at both universities?

 Yes, you may take classes at OHSU.
-The credits will appear on your PSU transcript.
+The credits will appear on your transcript.